jleahred/jle_cpp_tk/README.md

 ### Why

 C++ is not the safest programing language in the world.
 In fact, it's easy to produce *undefined behaviour* working with C++.
-It would be interesting to work with C++ in a safe way.
-Not only for me, also for less C++ experience people in a team.
+In several cases, it would be interesting to work in a safe way (no body like crashes).
+Working in a team (generally diferent levels), it's also desirable to have safety in mind.

 Some years ago I wrote a C++ toolkit with regular expressions, tuples, class definition IDL, fsm IDL, config files.
 LL(n) parser, signal-slot, monotonic date time with adjustments...